Leelanau Peninsula: Geography

 East of the Leelanau Peninsula is the smaller Old Mission Peninsula.
 This peninsula, which is part of the neighboring Grand Traverse County, is much thinner than the Leelanau, only about 3.2 mi at its widest, and only about half the length, at 17 mi.

 M-22 is a famous highway that runs along the coast of the Leelanau Peninsula, as well as further south down Lake Michigan.
 M-72 and M-204 are other highways that cross the Leelanau Peninsula west–east; M-72 runs across the base of the peninsula from Empire to Traverse City, while M-204 crosses roughly halfway up the peninsula, from Leland to Suttons Bay via Lake Leelanau.
-Another highway, US 31 between Beulah and Chums Corner, runs perpendicular to M-72 and M-204, although it lies a few miles south of the base of the Leelanau Peninsula.
+Another highway, US 31 between Beulah and Chums Corner, runs parallel to M-72 and M-204, although it lies a few miles south of the base of the Leelanau Peninsula.